Coatesville Veterans Affairs Medical Center

 Women who have served in the Armed Forces are eligible for a variety of veterans benefits.
 The VA actively encourages women to utilize the benefits due them.

-Located in Building 2 on the 2nd Floor, the Coatesville VA Medical Center's Women's Health Program targets the unique needs of our female Veterans.
+Located in Building 3, Room 139, the Coatesville VA Medical Center's Women's Health Program targets the unique needs of our female Veterans.
 We offer comprehensive primary care in a relaxing, private setting that maximizes a sense of well-being.
 Maternity care is also a covered benefit for eligible women Veterans.

 To make an appointment, call 610-384-7711, ext.
 3371 Monday thru Friday between 8:00am and 4:00pm.